Rust Without the Headache: A Minimalist's Guide to Safe Systems Programming

 }

-– Sorted Collections
+– Sorted Maps and Sets

 use std::collections::{BTreeMap, BTreeSet};